 The liver is the largest organ in the body and is located in the top right hand side of the abdomen.
 It makes proteins that travel around in the blood, and also breaks down waste products so they can be passed out in urine (wee) or faeces (poo).
+This page from Great Ormond Street Hospital (GOSH) explains what happens when your child has a liver biopsy.

 Why does my child need this procedure?